Sunday, November 23, 2008

 >>> Ref.
 VedaBase => Bg 18.61

-Because of the spiritual nature of the living entity and its inherent identity as a servant of Krishna (Caitanya Caritamrta 20.108) and part of Him (BG 15.7), the jiva cannot really enjoy this world due to its incompatibility, therefore maya covers his consciousness with ahankara so that the soul may temporarily forget his true nature and fully identify himself with his material body and its pains and pleasures.
-In the spiritual world there is no difference between the body and the soul, but even though in the material world the body has really nothing to do with the soul, due to the false ego, the deluded living entity accepts his material body as his very self in whatever species of life he may be.
-Actually, the essence of this identification is real, because that is the eternal position in the spiritual world, but in this world it is just superimposition- adhyaropa.
-This principle of superimposition will not only work in relation to the body and the soul, but it will influence the consciousness of the conditioned jiva in all its aspects, for he will see the world through a superimposed angle just as one with green glasses sees everything green.
-This fact is what makes the soul feel as if enjoying or suffering in this world, what would otherwise not be possible due to the soul’s nature.
-By looking at the world with this deluded vision, the soul will see everything, starting with his own body, as objects of enjoyment and will try to exploit the material resources to his best capacity.
-His attempts, however, will meet the resistance of innumerable antagonistic elements, which may be classified into three- adhibhautika, adhidaivika and adhyatmika.
-Although the desire for pleasure is immanent in all beings, and is actually a spiritual feeling in its original state, still here we don’t have the proper atmosphere to fully satisfy this propensity, never mind how much we may try.
-This is also part of Krishna’s plan, for the idea is not to stay here forever, but to come to our original senses and return to Him.
+Because of the spiritual nature of the living entity and its inherent identity as a part and parcel of the Supreme Lord (BG 15.7), the jiva cannot really enjoy this world due to its incompatibility, therefore maya covers its consciousness with ahankara so that the soul may temporarily forget its true nature and fully identify itself with a material body and its pains and pleasures.
+In the spiritual world, there is no difference between the body and the soul, but even though in the material world the body has really nothing to do with the soul, due to the false ego, the deluded living entity accepts a material body as the very self in whatever species of life one may be.
+This is called adhyaropa, superimposition.
+This principle of superimposition will not only work in relation to the body and the soul, but it will influence the consciousness of the conditioned jiva in all its aspects, for the jiva will see the world through a superimposed angle just as one with green glasses sees everything green.
+This fact is what makes the soul feel as if enjoying or suffering in this world, which would otherwise not be possible due to the soul’s nature.
+By looking at the world with this deluded vision, the soul will see everything, starting with its own body, as objects of enjoyment and will try to exploit the material resources to its best capacity.
+Its attempts, however, will meet the resistance of innumerable antagonistic elements, which may be classified into three: adhibhautika, adhidaivika and adhyatmika.
+Although the desire for pleasure is immanent in all beings and is actually a spiritual feeling in its original state, here we don’t have the proper atmosphere to fully satisfy this propensity, never mind how much we may try.
+This is also part of Krishna’s plan, for the idea is not to stay here forever but to come to our original senses and turn towards Him.
 This, however, would be very difficult if we had no inconveniences here.
-Nobody makes plans in such a way that he will get suffering, but in spite if his best efforts, suffering comes anyway:
+Nobody makes plans in such a way that they will get suffering, but in spite of their best efforts, suffering comes anyway:

 tasyaiva hetoh prayateta kovido